sentenial/developer-docs/pages/prodOpenBanking/ob_emlaunching.md

 ---
-title: Launching the Open Banking & E-Mandate Flow
+title: Launching the Payment & E-Mandate Setup Flow
-keywords: Launching Triggering the Open Banking & E-Mandate Flow
+keywords: Launching The Payment & E-Mandate Setup Flow
 summary: "Depending on the integration type you have implemented, the method for launching the Open Banking & E-Mandate flow varies."
 sidebar: ob_sidebar
 permalink: ob_emlaunching.html
 folder: prodOpenBanking
 ---

+{% include tip.html content="Before you can set up a subscription payment solution you must first be configured for Direct Debit processing.
+Read more about [Direct Debit Basics](np_mdtbasics.html) and discuss your requirements with your Account Manager, who can guide you on how best to configure Direct Debits for your specific business needs." %}

 In order to launch the Open Banking Payment and E-Mandate signup flow, the merchant needs:

 * A User Interface Payment ID (the `userInterfacePaymentId` returned in the [Create Payment](ob_createpayment.html) request).
+* A reference to the Direct Debit scheme to be used.
-* A Bacs Service User Number - <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.sun}}">SUN</a> (the `creditorSchemeIdentifier`).
-If you do not know your Service User number, please contact the Nuapay Support team or your Account Manager.
+  * For GBP payments, a Bacs Service User Number - <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.sun}}">SUN</a> is required.
+  * For EUR payments, the SEPA Scheme Identifier is required.
+  * In both Bacs and SEPA, this identifier is passed in the `creditorSchemeIdentifier`.
+Call `GET /schemes` ([List Schemes](np_listcredscheme)) to retrieve your scheme identifier.

 These elements are required for both the `CHECKOUT` and the `REDIRECT` integrations.